Matu-code/Matey_Portfolio/README.md

 # Matey_Portfolio
 Data Science Portfolio

-Sure, here are summaries for each of the projects provided:

 # Project 1: Interactive Power Bi Dashboard - Analyzing Pollution in China and India (Individual)

 - Developed an interactive Power BI dashboard focusing on analyzing pollution data in China and India, aligned with Sustainable Development Goals (SDGs)